Autumn in the Butler Pantry

 The butler side of my pantry is all about my collections on display.

-Open storage display.
+Open shelving storage display.

 Shelves filled with my collection of white serve ware.